agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Get the definition of a defined name.
 Replaces 'primNameDefinition'. getDefinition : Name → TC Definition

+    -- Check if a name refers to a macro isMacro : Name → TC Bool

   {-# BUILTIN AGDATCMUNIFY              unify              #-}
   {-# BUILTIN AGDATCMTYPEERROR          typeError          #-}
   {-# BUILTIN AGDATCMBLOCKONMETA        blockOnMeta        #-}